jfjlaros/demultiplex/docs/faq.rst

     Yes, but not directly.
 Because of the large amount of dual (or more) indexing approaches, the user interface would become incomprehensible.
 This is why we have decided to support only the basic cases.
-In order to support an arbitrary amount of barcodes see Section :ref:`multiple_barcodes`.
+In order to support an arbitrary amount of barcodes see the :ref:`multiple_barcodes` section.

 Can you add support for removing barcodes after demultiplexing?